paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-024-collection-of-income-tax-at-source-on-wages.md

 (3) with respect to a period beginning in one and ending in another calendar year, or

-(4) through an agent, fiduciary, or other person who also has the control, receipt, custody, or disposal of, or pays, the wages payable by another employer to such employee, the manner of withholding and the amount to be deducted and withheld under this chapter shall be determined in accordance with regulations prescribed by the Secretary under which the withholding exemption allowed to the employee in any calendar year shall approximate the withholding exemption allowable with respect to an annual payroll period.
+(4) through an agent, fiduciary, or other person who also has the control, receipt, custody, or disposal of, or pays, the wages payable by another employer to such employee, the manner of withholding and the amount to be deducted and withheld under this chapter shall be determined in accordance with regulations prescribed by the Secretary under which the withholding allowance allowed to the employee in any calendar year shall approximate the withholding allowance allowable with respect to an annual payroll period.

 **(h) Alternative methods of computing amount to be withheld** The Secretary may, under regulations prescribed by him, authorize—